-- (r) the School's failure to maintain the required insurance at any time during the term of this Charter or provide evidence of that such insurance is in effect; - (s) the violation by a member of the School's governing board of Sections 112.313(2), (3), (7) or (12), or 112.3143, Florida Statutes, or any other applicable portion of the Code of Ethics for Public Officers and Employees that is not promptly remedied upon notification of the violation to the School's governing board; - (t) the School's willful or reckless failure to manage public funds in accordance with the law; - (u) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) (3), Florida Constitution, to the extent said requirements are applicable; or - (v) the School's violation of any court order.
+(r) the School's failure to maintain the required insurance at any time during the term of this Charter or provide evidence of that such insurance is in effect;

+(s) the violation by a member of the School's governing board of Sections 112.313(2), (3), (7) or (12), or 112.3143, Florida Statutes, or any other applicable portion of the Code of Ethics for Public Officers and Employees that is not promptly remedied upon notification of the violation to the School's governing board;

+(t) the School's willful or reckless failure to manage public funds in accordance with the law;

+(u) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) - (3), Florida Constitution, to the extent said requirements are applicable; or

+(v) the School's violation of any court order.

-Sponsor; Appeal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) calendar days in advance of the proposed action.
+Section 2.D.1.b: Notice of Renewal/Non-Renewal from the Sponsor; Appeal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) calendar days in advance of the proposed action.
 In the event of a non-renewal, the notice shall state in reasonable detail the grounds for the proposed action.
 The notice shall state that the School's governing body may issue a request for a hearing.
 Said request must be made within fourteen (14) calendar days of receiving the notice.
-The hearing shall be conducted by an administrative law judge assigned by the Division of Administrative Hearings.
-The hearing shall be conducted within 90 days after receipt of the request for a hearing and in accordance with chapter 120.
+The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.